runlevel5/docker-compose-advanced-buildkite-plugin/README.md

 ### `command` (optional, run only, array)

 Sets the command for the Docker image, and defaults the `shell` option to `false`.
 Useful if the Docker image has an entrypoint, or doesn't contain a shell.

-This option can't be used if your step already has a top-level, non-plugin `command` option present.

 Examples: `[ "/bin/mycommand", "-c", "test" ]`, `["arg1", "arg2"]`